NickTiny/Create-Bulk-Pose-Assets/README.md

 # **Usage**

-Using **Create Bulk Pose Assets** is very similar to Vanilla Blender's **Create Pose Asset**.
-The difference is that **Create Bulk Pose Assets** will automatically create new Pose Assets using the "prefix" and current frame number.
-It uses the frames in the current action to generate the assets.
+Using **Create Bulk Pose Assets** is very similar to Vanilla Blender's **Create Pose Asset** from the [Blender 3.2 Pose Library](https://docs.blender.org/manual/en/latest/animation/armatures/posing/editing/pose_library.html).
+The difference is that **Create Bulk Pose Assets** will automatically create multiple new Pose Assets using the "prefix" and current frame number.
+It uses the keyframes in the current action to generate the assets.
 Select a catalogue and bones you would like to associate with the asset, as usual.
 Use **Create Bulk Pose Assets** to do this for every keyframe in your action.

 1. Select an armature
 2. Switch to Pose Mode